Automotive

 Germany's engine: facts and figures for the automotive industry

-In 2019, German carmakers produced more cars than France, the UK and Italy combined.
+In 2019, German carmakers produced more cars than France, Spain and Italy combined.

 Join the electric future